angelsu20/portfolio/README.md

-# Data Analyst
+# Data Science Analyst

 Hi, this is Angel.
-As a Business Analytics and Finance postgraduate from Johns Hopkins University Carey Business School.
-I'm adept at utilizing Python, SQL, and R for data analysis, and Tableau for compelling data visualization.
-My diverse project experience across various sectors demonstrates my adaptability, project management skills, and ability to derive key insights from data.
-Leveraging these project experiences, I am well-equipped to turn complex data into strategies that drive business growth.
+As an analytical professional with a double master's in Finance and Business Analytics and Risk Management from Johns Hopkins Carey Business School.
+My diverse experience includes roles as a Data Scientist Intern at Eth Tech, where I leveraged Python, SQL, and A/B testing to enhance user segmentation and marketing strategies, and as a Data Analyst Intern at the Center for American Progress, where I developed advanced Tableau dashboards and real-time SQL data pipelines.
+I have also contributed significantly to data-driven decision-making in the restaurant industry as a Data Science Analyst at Veggienius in Taiwan.

 Technical Skills
 ----
-- Programming Languages: Python (Jupyter, PyCharm, VS), SQL (PostgreSQL, MySQL), R
+- Programming Languages: Python (Pandas, Scikit-Learn, Pytorch), SQL, R
-- Methodologies: Machine Learning, Deep Learning, Natural Language Processing; Statistical Inference, A/B Testing, Hypothesis testing, Probability, Simulations, Confidence Intervals, Correlation, Regression
+- Methodologies: A/B Testing, Data Wrangling, Database Management, Data Visualization, Time Series Forecasting, Machine Learning, Deep Learning, Statistics
-- Software: Excel, Advanced Microsoft Excel, Word, PowerPoint, Tableau, Google Analytics, @RISK, GAMS
+- Data Tools: Tableau, Excel, Databricks, Pyspark, Power BI, Git, LaTeX, SAS, GCP, AWS, Snowflakes
 - Data Engineering:  ETL, Data Extraction, Manipulation and Database Management, Data Pipeline

 ## Education